helium/HIP/0019-third-party-manufacturers/palmcroft.md

 We will be responding to customer support requests via email, live chat services, our company website, and discord.
 There will be multiple avenues for the consumer to get support questions answered directly from us or directly from other consumers via discord.
 We will provide clear information on our website about made-on-demand systems and how they work.
-Once a order is placed a bi-weekly update will be sent to the client informing them of how quickly we are moving on getting their product to them.
+Once an order is placed, a bi-weekly update will be sent to the client informing them of how quickly we are moving on getting their product to them.

 ## Hotspot Fleet Management
 We will be utilizing our in-house fleet management software: PalmConnect, to send updates and rollbacks with this system.
 The Palm Dashboard will have the ability to manage each hotspot from the cloud.
-This will be done securely and frequently.

 ## Hardware Security
 Our system contains an ECC608A security-chip for key-storage.
 This system has been tested and has the